waynepallen/core/doc/development-guides/model/deployment.md

 be able to change what OS would be installed on that node by editing that noderole before committing the deployment.

-  3. Commit the snapshot.
+  3. Commit the deployment.
 This will cause several things to happen:

   * The freshly-bound noderoles will transition to TODO, which will trigger an annealer pass on the noderoles.